 Apple's iPads seem not to follow this rule and the dollars number tends to be higher in the US than the pounds figure is in the UK.
 The new Air follows this pattern.
 Here's what the models cost in both countries:

 - iPad Air 2020 (64GB, cellular): £709/$729

 - iPad Air 2020 (256GB, cellular): £859/$879

 Worth noting that these prices are considerably higher than the equivalents for the last Air: at least £100/$100 higher in each case.
 The Air 2019 started at £479/$499.

-We have a comparison of the iPad Air and iPad Pro here, the big surprise is just how good the iPad Air when compared to the Pro!
+We also have a comparison of the iPad Air and iPad Pro here, the big surprise is just how good the iPad Air is when compared to the Pro!

 As expected, the Air has inherited the design that the iPad Pro got in 2018 - one with no Home button and relatively slim bezels around the edge.
 (You get a larger screen for the device size, but it isn't an all-screen design by any means; then again, that may not be a bad thing given the way most of us hold our iPads and the fingerprints that would result if there was no bezel to put our fingers on.
 It also means there's room in the top bezel for the front-facing camera, and consequently no notch.)

 It's a really smart and modern-looking design, albeit less modern-looking than it seemed in 2018.
 This is always the way when buying any tier of a product below the top level: you have to wait for hand-me-down features.